albullington/iNaturalist/README.md

-# iNaturalist Observations Search Tool
+# Listen to Nature Observations
 This application allows users to filter and visualize observations using the iNaturalist Node API.
-Users can view the photo, taxon name, user, and date.
+Best of all, it comes with built in audio so you can listen to each observation.

 ## Getting Started